My lie reclaims me pulling me back to its space; I found you there waiting for my touch on your face

 Meeting her came after a disastrous marriage, divorce, and many, many more problems.
 Recovering from bad years held enormous struggle made even more difficult by the terrible advice polluting my life.
 I detail this struggle in an upcoming novella that centers on my life's lostness.
 When I say lost, I don’t mean trying to find a career; I mean a total sense of identity loss manifested in a lack of authenticity even within my thoughts.

 When I wrote, I felt dishonest, and when I spoke, I constantly judged my words.
 Ideas, things, and people, especially me, lost their realness to constant self-incrimination that required years to understand and free myself.
 Sadly, I met her during this time, and these identity issues surely impacted knowing her - not for the better.
 Despite this turmoil, her gravity orbited me about her in a mysterious way, which I could only define simply at the time.

 I loved her.

 Perhaps feeling this way from our first few meetings, many would reason a crush or delve into the situation's psychology, claiming her a crutch or band-aid on life.
 I know; I explored these options, but in defiance of these notions, she produced no desperation, hurt, or heaviness of heart normal to infatuation or the unrequited affection.
-When around her, she made me happy, even when she acted a bit snippy.
+When around her, she made me happy, even when she acted a bit curt.
 When gone, her absence remained.

 She moved away, and I moved shortly afterward when I met someone: another story.
 I purposely and foolishly lost contact with her, thinking her unattainable.
 I can’t say she moved away and forgot about me since I stupidly never called her back, which I regret.